DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 **Trends**: Basic exploratory analysis reveals that recessions cause certain indicators to fluctuate and that the data going high or low is a result of outside economic forces.
 Thus effects all economic indicators.

-**Frequency**: Indicators showed most data was concentrated between values zero and five, except for unemployment rate.
-Inflation had the shortest range and interest rate had the highest range (thats because its easier to change).
+**Frequency**: Indicators showed most data was concentrated between values zero and five, except for unemployment rate (which was five to ten).
+Inflation had the shortest range and interest rate had the highest range
+(thats because its easier to change).
 This also gives an idea of where most of the the data in the forecasting should be at.

 **Correlations**: Only one correlation (inflation vs interest rate) was above .5.
 In many economic situations the interest rate is used to control inflation.
 It was as a predictor variable for regression analysis.
 The other correlation
 GDP and inflation was very moderate.